 Uganda - Coffee plantations in Mubende

 In August 2001, the government of Uganda brutally evicted approximately 2041 persons from their land in Mubende District in Central Uganda.
-The land was given to a German coffee company, Neumann Kaffee Gruppe (NKG), under its local subsidiary, which evicted people and used the land to establish the first large-scale coffee plantation in Uganda.
+The land was given to a German coffee company, Neumann Kaffee Gruppe (NKG), under its local subsidiary, which used the land to establish the first large-scale coffee plantation in Uganda.
 The legal action to reclaim their land and properties is being continuously obstructed and delayed.